 Course Repeat Policy

 A student who does not complete a required course or a concentration course with a grade of B- or better must retake the course.
-The A3SR program has a limit of two non-satisfactory attempts (below the required B- grade) or three withdrawals for each course.
-If a student takes a required course twice and earns a grade below a B- both times, or withdraws from the same class three times, they could be recommended for dismissal from the program for failing to meet their departmental program standards and benchmarks.
+The A3SR program has a limit of two non-satisfactory attempts (below the required B- grade), or three non-satisfactory attempts if including any withdrawals, for each course.
+If a student reaches the limit of non-satisfactory attempts, they could be recommended for dismissal from the program for failing to meet their departmental program standards and benchmarks.

 Course repeats may impact your program length if: